veronicasyseo/finalyearproject/README.md

 Uses Tkinter, so it should run on both Mac and Windows.

 ## Segmentation.py:
+> Update 04/01/2017: Added KNN classification for all the candidate cuts and the hypothesis that no cuts are needed.
+Results are surprisingly good.

 Takes a binary image of a single line (solid or assort), and carries out segmentation of touching characters.
 Is still work in progress.
 Based on a paper by Fujisawa et al.

 ## Adaptive_thresholding.py: